 The objective of this form is to include in income any realized and unrealized income earned within foreign based funds.
 Further information is available here.

-Internal Revenue Service requires that form 3520 and 3520A be filed each year to disclose interests in foreign trusts held by U.S. persons.
+Internal Revenue Service requires that Form 3520 and Form 3520A be filed each year to disclose interests in foreign trusts held by U.S. persons.
+Annual Information Return of Foreign Trusts must be filed by the 15th day of the 3rd month following the end of the trust’s year end, extensions are available.

-For U.S. persons with connections to Canada, the following are considered foreign trusts:
+For U.S. persons with connections to Canada, the following are considered foreign trusts and Form(s) 3520 and 3520A must be filed annually:

 a) Tax Free Savings Accounts (TFSA's); and